 Indiana in Bottom Half of Annual Highway Report

-Indiana's highway system needs a lot of work, according to a new study.
+LOS ANGELES - Indiana's highway system needs a lot of work, according to a new study.
 The Hoosier state ranks 33rd in the nation in condition and overall cost-effectiveness in the Annual Highway Report, published by the California-based Reason Foundation.
 Indiana actually improved one position from last year's report.
 The report utilizes data submitted by states to the federal government, and measures the condition and cost-effectiveness of state-owned roads in 13 different categories.

 Indiana ranks 14th in overall fatality rate and 21st in structurally deficient bridges, 27th in traffic congestion and 43rd in both urban and rural Interstate pavement condition, and ranked 30th when it comes to total spending per mile.